-National Archives microfilm publication M1285 serves as an index to some Naturalizations from 1840-1950 for the counties listed below.
+National Archives microfilm publication M1285 serves as an index to some naturalizations from 1840-1950 for the counties listed below.
 The 1840-1950 time frame varies by county.
 For Chicago and Cook County, Illinois, this index begins in 1871.
 The Cook County naturalization records prior to that were destroyed in the Chicago fire.

 Ancestry has digitized the index cards from this National Archives microfilm publication and included them in this database:

 U.S. Naturalization Record Indexes, 1791-1992 (Indexed in World Archives Project) (at Ancestry/requires payment) includes searchable digitized naturalization index cards from NARA Publication M1285